karanbhomiagit/restaurant-reviewer-app/README.md

 ## Features to be added in future

 1. Login feature - Maintaining session using redis.
+Also, add token based authentication to the REST API.
 2. Editing an already submitted review.
 3. Allow only 1 review per login/email id.
 4. Caching for results of list of restaurants on home page.
 So that the API call is not made every time the page is loaded.